iterative/mlem.ai/content/docs/command-reference/import.md

 ## Description

-With MLEM, one can use existing saved datasets or models and use the `mlem import` command to create the necessary `metadata` files (ending with `.mlem`) for them.
-This is useful to quickly make the existing datasets and models compatible with MLEM, which can then be used in further operations such as `mlem apply`.
-This workflow is faster than writing a python script to load models and datasets and then subsequently use them.
+Use `import` on an existing datasets or model files (or directories) to auto-generate the necessary MLEM metadata (`.mlem`) files for them.
+This command provides a quick and easy alternative to writing python code to load those models/datasets into object for subsequent usage in MLEM context.

 ## Options